 There's currently no translation system in place as most translation are taken directly from CWA.
 There's some small bits left to translate/fix for Romanian, Bulgarian and Turkish.
 Please contact us!

 The FAQ is also available in German.

-If you see such a notice, your device is capable of collecting IDs from other devices, but not able to send any itself.
-In case you are infected and you decide to notify others, nobody will be able to receive your warning, unfortunately.
+If you see such a notice, your device is capable of collecting IDs from other devices, but not able to send any itself via Bluetooth.
+In case you are infected and you decide to warn others, nobody (outside of events and locations you checked in to) will be able to receive your warning, unfortunately.

 This usually means that the scanner service is getting stopped in the background.

 - Activate "Prioritized Background Activity" in the app's settings menu.
 This is most important.

 - Disable any other battery-saving services that your Android vendor is providing to you for CCTG.
 There is some information and instructions available on this website: https://dontkillmyapp.com/?app=Corona%20Tracing